alaanouud/RMS/README.md

  Users and admin can Search using different criteria.
- a.
-By report title.
+ - a.
+By report title
- b.
-By tag.
+ -  b.
+By tag
- c.
-By group.
+-  c.
+By group
- d.description
+ - d.description
- e.
+ - e.
 By Author